 Takeaway: automation relies heavily on the maintenance of master data, such as custom configuration, special rules, etc. Hence, “saving 30min a week by automating the exceptions, but adding 45min a week for master data maintenance” is a classic case of ‘too much of a good thing’.

 There is a constant drive towards efficiency in the modern lab, which has resulted in a push for ever-greater levels of automation, howewever, machine automation depends on the rules that you define.
-The more complex the rules, the less flexible an automated process will be and the more human time will be spent maintaining the rules.
+The more complex the rules, the less flexible an automated process is, and the more human time is required to maintain the rules.

 Efficiency is not simply about saving time but is also determined by the effectiveness and productivity of the work being performed.
 Machines can absolutely perform faster and more efficiently than humans in specific areas – however the priority should always be to automate simple, non-value-added and repetitive tasks because these are exactly where the ingenuity and innovation of the human mind become unstuck.

-When it comes to streamlining lab processes – including resource planning and scheduling – the approach should focus on optimisation rather than on automation.
+When it comes to streamlining lab processes – including resource planning and scheduling – the approach should focus on optimization rather than on automation.
 This means balancing your machine and human work to achieve the ideal combination of speed and complexity – a co-bot approach.
-In this way, you free-up more of your skilled workforce to concentrate on the complex and strategic work.
+In this way, you free up more of your skilled workforce to concentrate on the complex and strategic work.

 Want to see an example of co-bot lab planning in action?
 Discover Binocs, the leading resource planning and scheduling solution for life sciences labs.

 Lab Automation: how to make your business case?

 In 2008, a survey on laboratory automation concluded that most lab workers (88%) believed they would rely on laboratory automation in the future.
 Yet it’s 2021, and 72% of…